MathiasSJacobsen/HotDrink-DSL/README.md

 ```
 Then you can open the generated HTML file in a browser and see the demo in the browser.

+### Generate code for diagraph, a web-based graph editor
+The extension provides a command to generate code for diagraph, a web-based graph editor.
+By pressing `cmd + shift + p` when a HotDrink file (.hd) is active.
+There is a menu item to generate the code.
+Type `Generate code for diagraph` and click on it.
+This will generate a text file inside a folder called `<root>/generated`.
+Copy the content of the file and paste it into the [diagraph editor](https://dreampuf.github.io/GraphvizOnline/#digraph).
+Then you can see the graph in the editor.

 ## Release Notes
 ### 1.0.4